Rock and Roll Hall of Fame & Museum

 William G Mather

-Take a self-guided walk-about on this humungous freighter incarnated as a steamship museum.
-It's docked beside the Science Center, which...
+Take a self-guided walk on this humungous freighter incarnated as a steamship museum.
+It's docked beside the Great Lakes Science Center,...

 The NFL's Browns pass the football and score touchdowns on the lakefront.